 Being an island, Antigua is well endowed with seafood, freshly caught and flavoured Caribbean-style.
 Traditional luxuries such as lobster and red snapper are available as well as local specialities such as the fish mahi mahi.
-The national dish is fungie (similar to polenta) and pepper pot (a delicious hot and spicy stew).
+If venturing out of your luxury villa to eat try the national dish of fungie (similar to polenta) and pepper pot (a delicious hot and spicy stew).

 There are plenty of restaurants dotting the shores of Antigua serving both traditional Caribbean-fare as well as international cuisine.
 Some of the top restaurants can be found in the islands luxury hotels, such as East at Carlisle Bay, or Carmichaels’ at Sugar Ridge Hotel.